icewolfz/jiMUD/docs/scripting.md

 ## User variables

 You can access them scripting using client.variables['NAME'], client.variables.NAME, this.variables['NAME'], or this.variables.NAME.
-Some variables may not be accessible to the parser: i and repeatnum are special variables and are used i loops and are not accessible in parse style, named arguments in parse style will be used instead of any user defined of the same name
+Some variables may not be accessible to the parser: i and repeatnum are special variables and are used i loops and are not accessible in parse style, named arguments in parse style will be used instead of any user defined of the same name, **variables lost when client is closed**

 Example:
 ```javascript